 What is the Transfer of Residence (TOR) relief scheme?

-It's a Singapore Customs scheme that exempts used personal and household goods from GST when you're relocating to Singapore.
+A Singapore Customs scheme that exempts used personal and household goods from GST when you're relocating.
 Your mover applies on your behalf using Form SC-AED-004 — but you need to specifically ask them to do it.

 Can I ship food to Singapore?